agentrickard/domain/README.txt

 The Domain Access Information block lets you view node access rules for any node when you are viewing that node.
-This block can help you debug the module for user accounts that do not have the 'set domain access' permission.
+This block can help you debug the module for user accounts that do not have the 'Set domain access status for all content' permission.

 NOTE: By design, this block is viewable by all users.
 However, its content should only be shown to site developers or during debugging.
 You should use